HT-96/contract_net_simulation/README.md

 # README #
-Basic simulation of the contract net auto agent system for keele university CSC-40045.
+Basic simulation of the contract net auto agent system for keele university.

 # Operation #
 The program has pre written parameters for the seller stock and buyers that would be the